-Along the Jewish relation with Christian rule, Jews were granted rights that allowed them to practice their religion in different forms of pacts that showed certain reconciliation since the Romans, from Augustus, Theodosius, Honorius, until Justinius.
+Along the Jewish relation to Christian rule, Jews were granted rights that allowed them to practice their religion in different forms of parts that showed only reconciliation since the Romans, from Augustus, Theodosius, Honorius, until Justinius.
 Such pacts continued to serve to underline the status of the Jews until the Middle Ages.
-However, it always classified them as a minority, and continued to exclude them from evolving into high statuses in the societies.
+However, it always classified them as a minority and continued to exclude them from evolving into high conditions in the societies.

-Yet, some liberal jurists claim that jurists had a relatively liberal standpoint towards Jewish treatment, even when the situation deteriorated in the 12th and the 13th centuries.
-Legislators confirmed the basic rights of the Jews, which include their rules in marriage, divorce and custody.
-Other jurists didn’t consider the Papal announcements seriously in reference to “enslaving Jews”, and in other locations, Jews were able to take high positions that the Christians do not offer.
+Some liberal jurists claim that jurists had a relatively liberal standpoint towards Jewish treatment, even when the situation deteriorated in the 12th and the 13th centuries.
+Legislators confirmed the fundamental rights of the Jews, which include their rules in marriage, divorce, and custody.
+Other jurists didn’t consider the Papal announcements seriously about “enslaving Jews,” and in other locations, Jews were able to take high positions that the Christians do not offer.

 In other situations, the apostolic laws and the church tried to enforce differentiation in which it forced the Jews to dress with a mark that indicates who they are.
 Some kings in 1215 used these laws to extort Jews and snatch them out of money.

-The Crusade massacres that occurred in 1096 convinced Henry IV, that Jews are as vulnerable as other groups such as the monks, merchants, and women who need more protection.
-Since that time, Henry IV created a model of what was called “ Truce of God” – Land Peace, this truce gave the Jews protection from one side, but censured them from using weapon, which meant taking part of their nobility away in that time.
+The Crusade massacres that occurred in 1096 convinced Henry IV that Jews are as vulnerable as other groups such as the monks, merchants, and women who need more protection.
+Since that time, Henry IV created a model of what was called “ Truce of God” – Land Peace, this truce gave the Jews protection from one side, but censured them from using the weapon, which meant taking part of their nobility away at that time.

-Their legal rights resumed to be granted.
-However, in times they obtained reasonable treatment in certain municipal affairs, and even conceived some memberships forms in cities, they continued to perceive marginal status in comparison with the Christians who attained full citizenships in those countries.
+Their legal rights presumed to be granted.
+However, in terms they obtained reasonable treatment in personal municipal affairs, and even conceived some memberships forms in cities, they continued to perceive marginal status in comparison with the Christians who attained full citizenships in those countries.

-In the church for instance, the popes contested to conserve Jews rights in order to preserve them as witnesses, and simultaneously they were inclined to ward them off the Christian society.
+In the church, for instance, the popes contested to conserve Jews rights to preserve them as witnesses, and simultaneously they were inclined toward them of the Christian society.

 In Islam, it is important to refer to two significant dissimilarities amid Muslims and Christians.